secretGeek/til/linqpad/csv_to_array.md

 A different approach is to use a library.
 I've tried three.
 Here's ServiceStack, LinqToCsv and FileHelpers.net

-TODO: I'll put FileHelpers.net in here later if I get around to it.
-(Send a PR if you've got one)

 ## Using ServiceStack to load a CSV File